-Learning how to photograph the moon is a gateway niche, and your first stop on your way to other areas of astrophotography.
+Learning how to photograph the moon is a gateway niche and your first stop on your way to astrophotography.

 This article will take you through all you need to photograph the moon in all its glory.
-We’ll look at settings, gear, techniques and tips used by professionals when taking moon shots.
+We’ll look at settings, gear, techniques and tips used by professionals when photographing the moon.

 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here. — Ed.]